 Male pattern baldness affects about 70% of the male population regardless of race, status or skin color.
 Baldness in men occurs when someone has a genetic predisposition to sensitivity to dihydrotestosterone (DHT), a potent androgenetic hormone.
 About 5% of testosterone is turned into DHT in the average male.
 For those with a sensitivity to DHT, it acts like a toxin to the hair follicle, causing progressive miniaturization until the follicle no longer produces hair.
 So, it should go without saying that rubbing food products onto your head isn’t going to help you get your hair back if it starts disappearing.
 Luckily there are a few options out there that actually work.
 They aren’t at-home remedies and they cost money, but they have shown good results.

-Almost everyone has heard of minoxidil thanks to all of the Rogaine commercials that used to air on TV.
-Minoxidil is basically a super fertilizer for your hair follicles.
+Almost everyone has heard of it, thanks to all of the Rogaine commercials that used to air on TV.
+Rogaine is basically a super fertilizer for your hair follicles.
 It’s a vasodilator that keeps your hair in its growing phase longer.
-Using minoxidil alone will only show results in some men and even fewer yet see true regrowth in their hair.
+Using this medication alone will only show results in some men and even fewer yet see true regrowth in their hair.
 However, using this product along with finasteride yields the best non-surgical results you can ask for in a cure for male pattern baldness.

 The Surgical Route: Hair Transplant